bbauska/UC-Davis-JS-Basics/readme.md

   alt="Example, Add the Next Button Event Listener." />
 </p>

-<p>For this one we're using the add event listener method instead of the on click
+<p>For this one we&apos;re using the add event listener method instead of the on click
 property.
-We'll look at this method and we're going to add the event listener right to that next button variable that we created.
-When it's clicked, we're going to run a function.
-This is an anonymous inline function, and we're going to pass in the event object so that we can prevent the default behavior of what happens when you click the link.</p>
+We&apos;ll look at this method and we&apos;re going to add the event listener right to that next button variable that we created.
+When it&apos;s clicked, we&apos;re going to run a function.
+This is an anonymous inline function, and we&apos;re going to pass in the event object so that we can prevent the default behavior of what happens when you click the link.</p>

-<p>We don't want the browser to handle clicking the links the way it normally
+<p>We don&apos;t want the browser to handle clicking the links the way it normally
 would, we want to prevent that default behavior and prevent default will do that when we pass in this event object here, so it will prevent default.
-Then just like before, we're going to increment the currentImage and then we're going to check once again if the current image is greater than the length of the array that we've got minus one.
-If that's true, we're going to set current image back to zero.
+Then just like before, we&apos;re going to increment the currentImage and then we&apos;re going to check once again if the current image is greater than the length of the array that we&apos;ve got minus one.
+If that&apos;s true, we&apos;re going to set current image back to zero.
 That part’s the same as before.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~ 555. define photo array, container & buttons (307) ~~~~~~~~~~~~~~~~~~~~-->